rhodyprog4ds/BrownFall21/syllabus/grading.md

   - To earn level 2 achievements you will need to demonstrate understanding of the concepts and the ability to apply them with instruction after earning the level 1 achievement for that skill.
 You can earn level 2 achievements in assignments or portfolio submissions.
   - To earn level 3 achievements you will be required to consistently execute each skill and demonstrate deep understanding of the course material, after achieving level 2 in that skill.
 You can earn level 3 achievements only through your portfolio submissions.

+For each skill these are defined in the [Achievement Definition Table](achievement-definitions)

 #### Participation